The differential graded Verlinde Formula and the Deligne Conjecture: The trace field theory and the block diagonal product on Hochschild chains

-turning $\naka$ into an equivalence from $\cat{C}$ as regular right $\cat{C}$-module category to $\cat{C}$ as regular $^{\vee\vee}$-twisted right $\cat{C}$-module category.
+For a finite tensor category $\cat{C}$, there is by \cite[Theorem~3.18]{fss} a natural isomorphism $ \naka \cong D^{-1}\otimes -^{\vee\vee} $ turning $\naka$ into an equivalence from $\cat{C}$ as regular right $\cat{C}$-module category to $\cat{C}$ as regular $^{\vee\vee}$-twisted right $\cat{C}$-module category.
 A trivialization of $\naka$ as right $\cat{C}$-module functor relative to a pivotal structure on $\cat{C}$ is referred to as \emph{symmetric Frobenius structure} in \cite{trace}; it amounts to a pivotal structure on $\cat{C}$ and a trivialization $D\cong I$ of the distinguished invertible object.

 \begin{theorem}[$\text{\cite[Theorem~3.6]{trace}, see also \cite{ss21}}$] For any finite tensor category $\cat{C}$ with symmetric Frobenius structure, the tensor ideal $\Proj \cat{C}$ canonically comes with a Calabi-Yau structure.
 The associated trace functions form a right modified trace on $\Proj \cat{C}$. \end{theorem}